-Directors/managers can be held liable under Luxembourg law, among other things, for:
+A board of directors can be held liable under Luxembourg law, among other things, for:

-- the non-execution of their mandate; - any misconduct in the management of the company's - any damages caused by their fault or negligence (liability based in tort (responsabilité délictuelle) under article 1382 of the Luxembourg Civil code).
+- the non-execution of their mandate; - any misconduct in the management of the company's affairs; and - any damages caused by their fault or negligence (liability based in tort (responsabilité délictuelle) under article 1382 of the Luxembourg Civil code).

-Furthermore, not filing for bankruptcy within the statutory timeframe constitutes a serious misconduct, which can lead the court to impose civil or criminal liability on the directors/ managers and order the latter to bear all or part of the debts of the company.
+Furthermore, not filing for bankruptcy within the statutory timeframe constitutes a serious misconduct, which can lead the court to impose civil or criminal liability on the board of directors and order the latter to bear all or part of the debts of the company.